 Is Databricks right for you?

-- Open-source foundation allows the procurement of storage from any chosen cloud vendor.
+- An open-source foundation allows the procurement of storage from any chosen cloud vendor.

 - Databricks allows for the analysis of unstructured data.